The Competition for Partners in Matching Markets: Introduction

 There is a robust and growing body of practical work on designing real world matching markets, especially in the contexts of school and college admissions \citep[e.g.,][]{rios2019improving,APR05,dur2018reserve}, and various labor markets \citep[e.g.,][]{RothPeranson99,hassidim2017redesigning}.
-Stability, namely, that no pair of agents should prefer to match with each other, has been found to be crucial in the design of centralized clearinghouses \citep{roth1991natural} and predictive of outcomes in decentralized matching markets \citep{kagel2000dynamics,hitsch2010matching}.
-We are not aware of any real world matching dataset in which the short side of the market is vastly better off even if the imbalance is small.
-It further appears that most practitioners are aware that a platform operator cannot make one side of the market vastly better off by slightly tilting the market imbalance in favor of that side.
+Stability, namely, that no two agents should prefer to match with each other rather than their current partners, has been found to be crucial in the design of centralized clearinghouses \citep{roth1991natural} and predictive of outcomes in decentralized matching markets \citep{kagel2000dynamics,hitsch2010matching}.
+In most real world matching datasets, the short side of the market does not benefit from being on the short side if the market imbalance is small, consistent with the weak competition regime we find.